sjsrey/ors/ors.md

 An example of moving towards the more explicit form of open collaboration is the Polymath Project developed by [@Gowers:2009fk].
-Inspired by the open source practices seen in the Linux project and Wikipedia Gowers began the project on his blog by beginning with a description of the problem: namely to develop a prove of the Hales-Jewett Theorem in the realm of combinatorics.
-He also provided a links for background materials and rules of engagement designed to encourage peoples engagement and collaboration.
+Inspired by the open source practices seen in the Linux project and Wikipedia, Gowers began the project on his blog by beginning with a description of the problem: namely to develop a proof of the Hales-Jewett Theorem in the realm of combinatorics.
+He also provided links for background materials and rules of engagement designed to encourage peoples' engagement and collaboration.

 The project began on February 1 of 2009, and had its first contribution 7 hours latter from a UBC mathematician.
 Comments quickly followed from